eprintsug/datesdatesdates/README.md

  2. remove all occurences of "date_type"
  3. remove rioxx2_dateAccepted and rioxx2_publication_date fields from rioxx2 stage if using RIOXX2 package

-Recommended alternative to (1): remove all occurences of "date"* and add a single occurence of "dates" in its own component (ie. not in the Publication Details component) - this will give you extra validation warnings if a date is entered but an event not selected or vice versa.
+Recommended alternative to (1): remove all occurences of "date" and "date_type"* and add a single occurence of "dates" in its own component (ie. not in the Publication Details component) - this will give you extra validation warnings if a date is entered but an event not selected or vice versa.

 ````
   <stage name="core">